Mohammed bin Salman: Minister of Defence

 In response to the threat from ISIL, Mohammed established the Islamic Military Counter Terrorism Coalition (IMCTC), a Saudi-led Islamic alliance against terrorism, in December 2015.
 The IMCTC's first meeting took place in Riyadh in November 2017 and involved defence ministers and officials from 41 countries.

 Crown prince

 Mohammed was appointed crown prince on 21 June 2017, following the King's decision to depose Muhammad bin Nayef and make his own son the heir to the throne.
 The change of succession had been predicted in December 2015 by a public memo published by the German Federal Intelligence Service, which was subsequently rebuked by the German government.

 On the day bin Salman became crown prince, US president Donald Trump called to congratulate him.
 Trump and Mohammed pledged "close cooperation" on security and economic issues and discussed the need to cut off support for terrorism, the diplomatic dispute with Qatar, and the push for peace between Israel and the Palestinians.

 Mohammed told The Washington Post in April 2017 that without America's cultural influence on Saudi Arabia, "we would have ended up like North Korea."

-In April 2022, Prince Mohammed met with newly elected Pakistani Prime Minister Shehbaz Sharif at the al-Salam palace.